Angeliki Louvi PhD

-- Functions of the Cerebral Cavernous Malformation 3 gene in neurovascular development (with the Gunel lab)
+- Functions of the Cerebral Cavernous Malformation 3 gene in neurovascular development and disease (with the Gunel lab, YSM)

-- Functions of Notch 3 in vascular smooth muscle cells; animal models of CADASIL, a cerebral ischemic small-vessel disease (with the Artavanis-Tsakonas lab, Harvard Medical School)
+- Animal models of CADASIL, a cerebral ischemic small-vessel Notch disease (with the Artavanis-Tsakonas lab, Harvard Medical School)

 Extensive Research Description

 - Cerebral Cavernous Malformations (CCM).
 We are investigating the biology of Ccm3, one of three genes implicated in the pathogenesis of CCM, a monogenic cerebrovascular disorder.
 We have generated a mouse model that develops vascular lesions highly similar to human cavernomas; its study has led to the identification of cell autonomous as well as cell non-autonomous functions of CCM3 in vascular and neural development, and has unraveled an important role of this protein in the neurovascular unit.

 - Tanriover et al. (2008).
 PDCD10, the gene mutated in Cerebral Cavernous Malformation 3 (CCM3) is expressed in the neurovascular unit.
 Neurosurgery 62, 930-938.

 - Chen et al. (2009).
 Apoptotic functions of PDCD10, the gene mutated in cerebral cavernous malformation 3.
 Stroke 40, 1474-1481.

 - Louvi et al. (2011).
 Loss of cerebral cavernous malformation 3 (Ccm3) in neuroglia leads to CCM and vascular pathology.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 108, 3737-3742.